 It’s a nice rule of thumb that means you’ve given yourself plenty of time for preparation.

-Tapering minimises the risk of injury prior to the race and means you should arrive at the start line in the best possible condition.
+Tapering minimizes the risk of injury prior to the race and means you should arrive at the start line in the best possible condition.

-However, you’ll often find that it’s harder to apply such a rigid structure to ultra-marathon training.
+However, you’ll often find that it’s harder to apply such a rigid structure to an ultra-marathon training schedule.

 Many seasoned ultra-runners barely taper at all – they might just relax a bit more in the week leading up to the event.